danieliusj1/birthdayreminder/README.md

 The **Birthday Reminder App** has been thoroughly tested using Python's **`unittest`** framework to ensure that all features work as expected.
 These tests cover the addition/removal of users and birthdays, checking for birthdays on the current day, saving/loading data, and more.

 Additionally, an **executable** (.exe) file has been created using **PyInstaller**.
-This executable makes it easier to launch the app without the need for running Python commands in PowerShell or the terminal.
-Instead of using the `python main.py` command, users can **double-click the `.exe` file** inside of the *dist* folder to run the app.
+This executable makes it easier to launch the testing experience without the need for running Python commands in PowerShell or the terminal.
+Instead of using the `python test_main.py` command, users can **double-click the `.exe` file** inside of the *dist* folder to run the app.
 The executable provides a more user-friendly experience, especially for those who are not familiar with command-line usage.

 ### 5.1.
 Test Coverage
 The unit tests cover the following functionalities: